-This volume presents a set of readings which primarily focus on the social, political and cultural aspects of village life.
-A comprehensive introduction provides a detailed historical analysis of the study of rural India, changes in rural social life, and the forces shaping life in villages today.
+This volume presents a set of readings which focus on the social, political and cultural aspects of village life.
+The comprehensive introduction provides a detailed historical analysis of the study of rural India, changes in rural social life, and the forces shaping life in villages today.
 The articles, drawn from writings over four decades (1972 to 2010), cover various features of village society like caste and community, land and labour, migration, discrimination and use of common property resources.
 Th[is] volume on rural society, which carries a selection of essays published over the past four decades in the Economic and Political Weekly is a welcome stimulus for us to reflect on the nature of research that has been done-and can be done-on rural society. -Economic and Political Weekly

-Selected Contents: Section I: Village Society: Methods and Perspectives; Section II: Social and Cultural Life; Section III: Social, Economic and Political Processes; Section IV: Perspectives on Change 2012 978-81-2504-603-5 ₹1170 262 pp Paperback E-ISBN: 978-81-250-5170-1 Women and Work e-book SERIES: READINGS ON THE ECONOMY, POLITY AND SOCIETY Edited by Padmini Swaminathan, Professor of Sociology, Tata Institute of Social Sciences, Mumbai
+Selected Contents: Section I: Village Society: Methods and Perspectives; Section II: Social and Cultural Life; Section III: Social, Economic and Political Processes; Section IV: Perspectives on Change 2012 978-81-2504-603-5 ₹1320 262 pp Paperback E-ISBN: 978-81-250-5170-1 Women and Work e-book SERIES: READINGS ON THE ECONOMY, POLITY AND SOCIETY Edited by Padmini Swaminathan, Professor of Sociology, Tata Institute of Social Sciences, Mumbai

-The volume analyses issues surrounding women's rights to gainful employment when they did not have it; to recognition of their substantial and even massive contribution to the national economy and families' survival which has been denied to them so long; to adequate rewards for their labour which they do not enjoy; and, to a share of resources, benefits and decisions regarding development to which they are entitled as citizens of a country which guarantees to them equality in all spheres of life.
-Selected Contents: Part I: Conceptualising Work, Mapping Complexity; Part II: Imparting Visibility, Interrogating Data Systems; Part III: Forms of Labour, Conditions of Work: Sectoral Perspectives; Part IV: Critiquing Policies: Implications and Consequences for Work Contributors: Bina Agarwal, Srilatha Batliwala, Deepita Chakravarty, Ishita Chakravarty, Prem Chowdhry, Forum Against Oppression of Women, Meena Gopal, Indira Hirway, Devaki Jain, J. Jeyaranjan, Uma Kothari, Maithreyi Krishnaraj, Joan P. Mencher, Maria Mies, Millie Nihila, Ujvala Rajadhyaksha, K. Saradamoni, Miriam Sharma, Swati Smita, Padmini Swaminathan 2012 978-81-2504-777-3 ₹1290 408 pp Paperback E-ISBN: 978-81-2505-357-6 Adivasis in Colonial India Survival, Resistance and Negotiation Edited by Biswamoy Pati, Associate Professor of History, University of Delhi See anthropology and ethnography 2011 978-81-2504-094-1 ₹1750 384 pp Hardback Demography and Democracy Essays on Nationalism, Gender and Ideology Himani Bannerji, Professor of Sociology, York University, Ontario, Canada
+The volume analyses issues surrounding women's rights to gainful employment, to the recognition of their substantial and even massive contribution to the national economy and families' survival, to adequate rewards for their labour, and to a share of resources, benefits and decisions regarding development to which they are entitled as citizens of a country which guarantees to them equality in all spheres of life.
+Selected Contents: Part I: Conceptualising Work, Mapping Complexity; Part II: Imparting Visibility, Interrogating Data Systems; Part III: Forms of Labour, Conditions of Work: Sectoral Perspectives; Part IV: Critiquing Policies: Implications and Consequences for Work Contributors: Bina Agarwal, Srilatha Batliwala, Deepita Chakravarty, Ishita Chakravarty, Prem Chowdhry, Forum Against Oppression of Women, Meena Gopal, Indira Hirway, Devaki Jain, J. Jeyaranjan, Uma Kothari, Maithreyi Krishnaraj, Joan P. Mencher, Maria Mies, Millie Nihila, Ujvala Rajadhyaksha, K. Saradamoni, Miriam Sharma, Swati Smita, Padmini Swaminathan 2012 978-81-2504-777-3 ₹1440 408 pp Paperback E-ISBN: 978-81-2505-357-6 Adivasis in Colonial India Survival, Resistance and Negotiation Edited by Biswamoy Pati, Associate Professor of History, University of Delhi

+See anthropology and ethnography

+2011 978-81-2504-094-1 ₹1750 384 pp Hardback

+Demography and Democracy

+Essays on Nationalism, Gender and Ideology

+Himani Bannerji, Professor of Sociology, York University, Ontario, Canada